Recent statements in this category are shown below:

 -

-Summary: We will not investigate this complaint about the Council’s handling of a reported breach of an enforcement notice.
-This is because there is not enough evidence of fault.
+Summary: We will not investigate this complaint about the Council’s refusal to reopen a previously investigated noise nuisance complaint.
+This is because there is no evidence to suggest fault by the Council.